 - One of the common law courses in Contracts, Property or Torts.
 Contracts and Property are year-long courses, 3 credit hours each semester.
 Torts is a fall semester, 4-credit hour course.

-- The common law course and LRW must be taken during the student’s first year in the program.
-If the demands of another academic program in which the student is enrolled make it impossible for the student to take any of the common law courses during the student's first year in the program, the student may request permission from the Associate Dean of the College of Law to delay satisfaction of the common law course requirement until the student's second year.
+- The common law course and LAWR must be taken during the student’s first year in the program.
+If the demands of another academic program in which the student is enrolled make it impossible for the student to take any of the common law courses during the student's first year in the program, the student may request permission from the Assistant Dean of Student Affairs of the College of Law to delay satisfaction of the common law course requirement until the student's second year.
 The request must be in writing and must be submitted as soon as reasonably possible but no later than one week before the first day of regularly scheduled classes.
 If the request is granted, the student may be permitted to take a limited number of courses prior to the student's second year in the program

-- A student who takes LRW and Contracts or Property will be required to take an additional 25 credit hours of Law College courses, or 22 credit hours if the student is enrolled in another graduate program concurrently.
+- A student who takes LAWR and Contracts or Property will be required to take an additional 25 credit hours of Law College courses, or 22 credit hours if the student is enrolled in another graduate program concurrently.

-- A student who takes LRW and Torts will be required to take an additional 27 credit hours of Law College courses, or 24 credit hours if the student is enrolled in another graduate program concurrently.
+- A student who takes LAWR and Torts will be required to take an additional 27 credit hours of Law College courses, or 24 credit hours if the student is enrolled in another graduate program concurrently.